Updated:

 Western Culture Impacts on the UAE Local Lifestyle Essay

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-Western culture, particularly popular culture, has spread beyond the Western world.
-At present, it penetrates even the traditional eastern societies such as Chinese and Arab.
-Entering a new location, popular western culture influences the weakest categories of the population.
-As a rule, young people are the first to fall under the influence.
 At present, the young generation whose representatives are from 20 to 35 years old is known as Millennials.
 These are the people who were raised in conditions of the rapid development of technologies and the Internet.
 The technological progress granted access to the world’s cultural heritage together with mass culture.
-It was sure to have an influence on the local lifestyles of countries which for long periods of time remained isolated from western culture.
-One of the countries that observe the impact of western culture on the life of the young generation in the United Arad Emirates.
+It was sure to have an influence on the local lifestyles of countries which for long periods of time remained isolated from Western culture.
+One of the countries that observed the impact of Western culture on the life of the young generation is the United Arad Emirates.

 Theory of Cultural Imperialism: Herbert Schiller

 A global spread of culture in other societies is often treated as “cultural imperialism” (Mirrlees, 2013).
-The issue of cultural imperialism can be explained as the dominance of a culture of a bigger, economically, and military stronger country over the one which is less strong.
+The issue of cultural imperialism can be explained as the dominance of a culture of a bigger, economically, and militarily stronger country over the one which is less strong.
 It is often connected with media imperialism since media is a perfect channel of distribution of cultural information (Mirrlees, 2013).
 Herb Schiller, the American media critic, developed the theory of cultural imperialism in the 1970s (Mirrelees, 2013).

 His goal was to explain the existing situation in the culture and media of that time.
 Schiller defined cultural imperialism as “the sum processes by which a society is brought into the modern world-system and how its dominating stratum is attracted, pressured, forced, and sometimes bribed into shaping social institutions to correspond to, or even promote, the values and structures of the dominating center of the system” (as cited in Mirrlees, 2013, p.24).

 According to the theory of cultural imperialism, Western countries and their national cultures prevail in the world media.
-Consequently, their influence on the cultures of third world countries is strong.
+Consequently, their influence on the cultures of third-world countries is strong.
 They impose foreign values and views which in turn can ruin the domestic cultures (Mirrlees, 2013).

-Cultural imperialism is considered a “by product of Western and US imperialism, a corollary of the economic, military, and technical growth and dominance of empires” (Mirrlees, 2013, p.25). there are some claims of the cultural imperialism paradigm.
+Cultural imperialism is considered a “by-product of Western and US imperialism, a corollary of the economic, military, and technical growth and dominance of empires” (Mirrlees, 2013, p.25). there are some claims of the cultural imperialism paradigm.
 They include the dominance of media system of the dominant culture, its power as the source of entertainment, the global expansion of the media industry, the governmental support, the nationalist and consumerist ideologies of this culture, etc. (Mirrelees, 2013).

 Speaking of cultural imperialism, Schiller meant the cultural expansion of the United States (Mirrelees, 2013).
 Its global media corporations were among the most influential in the 20th century.
 Thus, despite the use of the term of western culture, the major power belongs to the United States.